 If you are pregnant, you will have to think carefully about what you can eat and drink, and what medicines you can take.
 Drinking alcohol during pregnancy amounts to sharing your drink with your developing baby.
 The same level of alcohol you ingest is ingested by your baby.

-If you are thinking of having alcohol on New Year’s Eve or having a celebration then this article is for you.
-The highest risk from alcohol to your developing baby is during the earlier stages of pregnancy when the baby’s critical organs are forming and cells are dividing rapidly.
-The more you drink during pregnancy, the greater is the risk of you and your developing baby.
+If you are thinking of having alcohol on New Year's Eve or having a celebration then this article is for you.
+The highest risk from alcohol to your developing baby is during the earlier stages of pregnancy when the baby's critical organs are forming and cells are dividing rapidly.
+The more you drink during pregnancy, the greater the risk for you and your developing baby.

 Alcohol Use in a Pregnant Woman